-Seabee's view of the competition pool
+Figure 3: Seabee's view of the competition pool

 In its current state, Seabee views the world through two PointGrey Firefly USB cameras: one facing forward and one facing downward.
 Both cameras are configured to stream bayered 320x240 images at 30 hz.
 While the hardware interface to these cameras is USB, they support the IIDC 1394-based Digital Camera Specification over USB, allowing for the use of "firewire" camera drivers.
-Conveniently, ROS provides an acceptable firewire camera driver node, which we use to read images from our cameras.
-Figure 1 shows an example of some of the competition objects as seen by SeaBee's cameras.
+Conveniently, ROS provides an acceptable firewire camera driver node, which is used to read images from Seabee's cameras.
+Figure 3 shows an example of some of the competition objects as seen by Seabee's cameras.

-Images streamed from our cameras are bayered and distorted by various optical effects, including those from the camera lenses and the results of different physical mediums surrounding the sensor tubes containing the cameras.
-To compensate for these effects, we use another useful community-developed ROS node called "image\proc", which utilizes several common OpenCV functions to de-bayer and un-distort (given a camera calibration) the incoming raw images.
+Images streamed from the cameras are bayered and distorted by various optical effects, including those from the camera lenses and the results of different physical mediums surrounding the sensor tubes containing the cameras.
+To compensate for these effects, another useful community-developed ROS node is used called "image\proc", which utilizes several common OpenCV functions to de-bayer and un-distort (given a camera calibration) the incoming raw images.

-Following basic low-level image filtering, we perform a color-space conversion from BGR to HSL.
-In order to optimize our the vision algorithms farther down the pipeline, we seek to mimic neural adaptation and avoid unnecessarily processing pixels that are not changing by a sufficient amount.
+Following basic low-level image filtering, a colorspace conversion from BGR to HSL is performed.
+In order to optimize the vision algorithms farther down the pipeline, the code seeks to mimic neural adaptation and avoid unnecessarily processing pixels that are not changing by a sufficient amount.
 This value is determined by calculating a weighted sum of the differences between each pixel in each channel in the current image and the value of that pixel at the point in time that it was last determined to have changed.
 Pixels found to have changed by a minimum amount are recorded in a binary mask, which is published along with the corresponding HSL image.
-We call this mask-image pair an "adaptation image."
-Figure 2 shows an adaptation image fed to the color classifier, reducing the number of pixels fed through the classification algorithm by over 90%.
-The bands seen in the middle image (probability image) are the result of pixels that have not yet changed enough to necessitate re-classification.
+This mask-image pair is called an "adaptation image."

-Newly-generated adaptation images are fed through a color classification node which utilizes a naive Bayes classifier trained on actual camera footage.
-The classifier identifies newly-changing pixels, calculates the likelihood that a given pixel should be classified under each of a set of colors, and then publishes these probabilities as an array of images, with each image representing the classification for the corresponding color.
+Newly-generated adaptation images are fed through a color classification node which utilizes a native Bayes classifier trained on actual camera footage.
+The classifier identifies newly- changing pixels, calculates the likelihood that a given pixel should be classified under each of a set of colors, and then publishes these probabilities as an array of images, with each image representing the classification for the corresponding color.
 Subsequent color-sensitive feature extraction algorithms in the pipeline can utilize these probability images in their calculations.
 Figure 3 shows an example of a probability image for the orange color produced by the color classifier next to the input image as well as the image on which the orange color model was trained.